 Overall, FileWhopper is a quick and effective way of sending large files and folders online, especially if you prefer to not keep your private data on the cloud.

-So, if you are looking to send over a large photo or video file in original quality, we suggest you give FileWhopper a try.
-You can see how it works with a free first 5GB file transfer.
+So, if you are looking to send a large photo or video file in its original quality, we suggest you give FileWhopper a try.
+You can see how it works and get 50% discount for the second transfer of up to 5TB!

 Now, if you are looking specifically for a cloud-based sharing platform for your media, take a look at our selection of the best cloud solutions below.